 Obviously we needed to drink after that emotional part of the tour.
 That evening we had a lovely dinner with a view at Restaurant Legaro, recommended by Zika and conveniently across the street from his bar were we went after dinner.

 Let’s talk about Bosnian food.
 The food has a strong Ottoman Turk influence still today, which is awesome.
 Lots of kebab, eggplant and something called burek, which is a delicious pastry filled with cheese or spinach or both.
 Pizza burek is the latest craze.
 I stopped by the Pekara, or bakery, quite often.
-The national specialty is called Ćevapčići and is found through the Balkans but apparently is supposed to be the best in Bosnia.
+The national specialty is called Ćevapčići and is found throughout the Balkans but apparently is the best in Bosnia.
 It is a skinless meat sausage.
 The type of meat varies from country to country but no pork used in Bosnia.
 It is grilled on a coal-fired grill and served with flat bread, onions, tomatoes, Ajvar (a roasted garlic red pepper sauce) or Kajmak (a creamy buttery cheese-like product similar to clotted cream).
 I am still thinking about this stuff!!

 Sadly I had to leave Mostar before I wanted to.
 I actually would like to go back and explore beyond the touristy part of the city since I am a history nerd.